A Sequential Benders-based Mixed-Integer Quadratic Programming Algorithm and Its Implementation in the CAMINO Toolbox: Numerical results

-To conclude, with this example we aimed to show that Algorithm \ref{alg: benders region s-miqp} can be applied out-of-the-box to a large and complex \ac{MINLP} with satisfactory results.
-The computation time is prohibitive for real-time control applications, but Algorithm \ref{alg: benders region s-miqp} can be used to compute a well performing solution offline.
-Also, the user can truncate the iterations early and expect to attain a better solution compared to a single iteration.
+To conclude, with this example we aimed to show that S-B-MIQP can be applied out-of-the-box to a large and complex \ac{MINLP} with satisfactory results.
+In this case, the termination of S-B-MIQP was triggered by the time limit of 30 minutes but already in less than 2 minutes an integer feasible solution was available, which for this case coincided with the best solution found.